 The digital switchover

-2012 sees the completion of the digital switchover; the ongoing process has involved systemically switching off analogue transmitters, resulting in the complete transition to digital TV.
+2012 saw the completion of the digital switchover; the process involved systemically switching off analogue transmitters, resulting in the complete transition to digital TV.
 In order to receive digital TV, you need some kind of digital set-top box.
 They come in different shapes and sizes, and vary in cost and performance, but you must have one to watch digital TV.

 The benefits of digital TV